Lovely-Sim-Racing/lovely-dashboard/README.md

 > ### If you like this dashboard, please consider subscribing to my Youtube channel [Lovely Sim Racing](http://j76.me/LSR), where I stream as often as I can.
 You'll even see this Dashboard in action too.

+## Download & Install
+You can download this dashboard from Github or Race Department.
+Make sure you've got the fonts installed, otherwise the dashboard will look like crap sitting in front of your eyes.
+When the fonts are ready, just double click on the dashboard file.
+If you've used SimHub before, it should work out of the box with ACC.

 ## Game Compatibility